Tideford

 Tideford (/ˈtɪdᵻfərd/; Resteudhi) is a small village in east Cornwall, England, United Kingdom.
 It is twinned with Plouguerneau in Brittany, France.

 Its name derives from its location on the River Tiddy, literally meaning "Ford on the River Tiddy".
 Tideford is not listed in the Domesday Book but the earliest settlement is thought to have been around 1100AD.
 The bridge over the River Tiddy at the bottom of Bridge Road dates from the 14th century and this is the earliest surviving structure.

 Tideford grew in the eighteenth century as the nearby Port Eliot country estate built a number of houses in the village.
 Many of these have now been sold, but of note is 'Bridge House', located at the bottom of Bridge Road, which remains a gatehouse onto the estate.

 The village is on the busy A38 between Saltash and Liskeard, one of two main road routes into Cornwall (the other being the A30 which runs into north Cornwall).
 Tideford does not have a railway station, the nearest being at St Germans, some two miles south.

-The village has a butchers' shop, a Post Office, a branch of the Royal British Legion, a Montessori nursery and a small public house.
+The village has a butchers' shop, a branch of the Royal British Legion, a Montessori nursery and a small public house.

 Churches

-The Victorian church of St Luke was designed by renowned architect George Wightwick.
-The building was originally erected as a chapel-of-ease in St Germans parish and was consecrated on 31 July 1845, consisting of a chancel, nave and gable-cote containing two bells.
-The church is fitted with oak seats and contains a pulpit.
+The Victorian church of St Luke was designed by George Wightwick.
+It was built in 1845.
 The registers date from 1845.
 Tideford is now part of the united parishes of St Germans, Hessenford, Downderry and Tideford.
 The small Wesleyan Methodist chapel was built in 1838 and there was also a Reformed Methodist chapel.

-There was also once a Society of Friends' (Quakers') Meeting house and attached Burial Ground in Tideford.
+There was also once a Society of Friends' (Quakers') meeting house.